sharib-vision/EPSRC-CDT-HDS-M04-DL-Imaging-TeachingMaterial/README.md

-### Module on Deep Learning for Imaging: EPSRC Centre for Doctoral Training in Health Data Science, Big Data Institute, University of Oxford
+### Module on Deep Learning for Imaging: EPSRC Centre for Doctoral Training in Health Data Science, Big Data Institute, University of Oxford, UK

-**Prepared by, practical leader and lecturer:** [Sharib Ali](sharib.ali@eng.ox.ac.uk) **Course materials from:** 2020, 2021
+**Prepared by, practical leader and lecturer:** [Sharib Ali](sharib.ali@eng.ox.ac.uk)

+**Course materials from:** 2020, 2021

 **About the course:** You will find deep learrning basic ingrediants to advanced DL teaching materials.